 Gina's classes draw from her alignment-based background which melds with movement & breath.
 Her teaching style creates a safe space rooted in yogic traditions which allows students to deepen their journey and find their inner strength.

-Gina is a certified RYT-200, 300-hour in the Ashtanga Method, and PRYT.
+Gina is a certified ERYT-200, 300-hour in the Ashtanga Method, and PRYT.
 She completed certifications in Restorative Yoga and Yoga for Fertility.

 Practicing Yoga continuously improves the Strength, Flexibility and Balance of my Body, Mind and Spirit.